-- (j) Notice of Activity Initiation.
-No person may initiate a land-disturbing activity before notifying the agency that issued the Plan approval of the date that land-disturbing activity will begin. - (k) Preconstruction Conference.
-When deemed necessary by the approving authority a preconstruction conference may be required. - (l) Display of Plan Approval.
+- (4) Notwithstanding changes to law made after the original issuance of the plan, the (city), (town), (county) may not impose new or different terms and conditions in the plan without the prior express consent of the successor-owner.
+Nothing in this subsection shall prevent the (city), (town), (county) from requiring a revised plan pursuant to G.S.
+113A-54.1(b). - (k) Notice of Activity Initiation.
+No person may initiate a land-disturbing activity before notifying the agency that issued the Plan approval of the date that land-disturbing activity will begin. - (1) Preconstruction Conference.
+When deemed necessary by the approving authority a preconstruction conference may be required. - (m) Display of Plan Approval.
 A Plan approval issued under this article shall be prominently displayed until all construction is complete, all permanent sedimentation and erosion control measures are installed and the site has been stabilized.
-A copy of the approved plan shall be kept on file at the job site. - (m) Required Revisions.
-After approving a Plan, if the City, either upon review of such Plan or on inspection of the job site, determines that a significant risk of accelerated erosion or off-site sedimentation exists, the city shall require a revised Plan.
+A copy of the approved plan shall be kept on file at the job site. - (n) Required Revisions.
+After approving a Plan, if the (city), (town), (county), either upon review of such Plan or on inspection of the job site, determines that a significant risk of accelerated erosion or off-site sedimentation exists, the (city), (town), (county) shall require a revised Plan.
 Pending the preparation of the revised Plan, work shall cease or shall continue under conditions outlined by the appropriate authority.
-If following commencement of a land-disturbing activity pursuant to an approved Plan, the City determines that the Plan is inadequate to meet the requirements of this ordinance, the City may require any revision of the Plan that is necessary to comply with this ordinance. - (n) Amendment to a Plan.
-Applications for amendment of a Plan in written and/or graphic form may be made at any time under the same conditions as the original

-- application.
-Until such time as said amendment is approved by the city, the landdisturbing activity shall not proceed except in accordance with the Plan as originally approved. - (o) Failure to File a Plan.
-Any person engaged in land-disturbing activity who fails to file a Plan in accordance with this ordinance, or who conducts a land-disturbing activity except in accordance with provisions of an approved Plan shall be deemed in violation of this ordinance. - (p) The landowner, the financially responsible party, or the landowner's or the financially responsible party's agent shall perform an inspection of the area covered by the plan after each phase of the plan has been completed and after establishment of temporary ground cover in accordance with G.S.
+If following commencement of a land-disturbing activity pursuant to an approved Plan, the (city, (town), (county) determines that the Plan is inadequate to meet the requirements of this ordinance, the (city, (town), (county) may require any revision of the Plan that is necessary to comply with this ordinance. - (o) Amendment to a Plan.
+Applications for amendment of a Plan in written and/or graphic form may be made at any time under the same conditions as the original application.
+Until such time as said amendment is approved by the (city), (town), (country), the land-disturbing activity shall not proceed except in accordance with the Plan as originally approved. - (o) Failure to File a Plan.
+Any person engaged in land-disturbing activity who fails to file a Plan in accordance with this ordinance, or who conducts a land-disturbing activity except in accordance with provisions of an approved Plan shall be deemed in violation of this ordinance. - (p) Self-Inspections.
+The landowner, the financially responsible party, or the landowner's or the financially responsible party's agent shall perform an inspection of the area covered by the plan after each phase of the plan has been completed and after establishment of temporary ground cover in accordance with G.S.
 113A-57(2).
 The person who performs the inspection shall maintain and make available a record of the inspection at the site of the land-disturbing activity.
 The record shall set out any significant deviation from the approved erosion control plan, identify any measures that may be required to correct the deviation, and document the completion of those measures.
 The record shall be maintained until permanent ground cover has been established as required by the approved erosion and sedimentation control plan.
 The inspections required by this subsection shall be in addition to inspections required by G.S.
 113A-61.1.